Points of Pride

-- USF is one of the nation’s top 73 very high public research universities, and is one of 40 public research universities nationwide that is designated as both very high research activity and as community engaged by the Carnegie Foundation for the Advancement of Teaching.
+- USF is one of the nation’s top 73 public research very high universities and one of 40 public research universities nationwide with very high research activity that is designated as the community engaged by the Carnegie Foundation for the Advancement of Teaching.

 - USF is one of only four Florida public universities classified by the Carnegie Foundation for the Advancement of Teaching in the top tier of research universities (RU/VH), a distinction attained by only 2.3 percent of all universities.

-- USF is ranked 43rd in the nation for research expenditures, among all U.S. universities, public or private, by the National Science Foundation for fiscal year 2012).
+- USF is ranked 43rd in the nation for research expenditures, among all U.S. universities, public or private, by the National Science Foundation (2013).

-- USF is ranked 34rd in total research expenditures and 27th in federal research expenditures for public universities by the National Science Foundation for fiscal year 2012.
+- USF is ranked 27th in total research expenditures among public universities by the National Science Foundation (2013).